 Conclusion

 We hope that this comparison gives you a good idea of the advantages and disadvantages of both procedures.
-If you want to learn more about other laser vision correction methods, please visit our comparison table, or check out the comprehensive article comparing two of our main procedures – TransPRK and ReLEx SMILE.
+If you want to learn more about other laser vision correction methods, please visit our comparison table, or check out the comprehensive article comparing two of our main procedures at Clearvision Singapore – TransPRK and SMILE.